openfaas/docs/docs/architecture/autoscaling.md

 * `com.openfaas.scale.max` The current default value is `20` for 20 replicas

+* `com.openfaas.scale.factor` By default this is set to `20%` and has to be a value between 0-100 (including borders)

+> Note:
-> Note: Setting `com.openfaas.scale.min` and `com.openfaas.scale.max` to the same value, allows to disable the auto-scaling functionality of openfaas.
+Setting `com.openfaas.scale.min` and `com.openfaas.scale.max` to the same value, allows to disable the auto-scaling functionality of openfaas.

-For each alert fired the auto-scaler will add 5 replicas, but we are currently working on making the step configurable as a pre-defined step or proportional percentage.
-Once an alert is resolved due to a lower load than is needed for scaling the replica count will be scaled to the minimum replica count.
+Setting `com.openfaas.scale.factor=0` also allows to disable the auto-scaling functionality of openfaas.

+For each alert fired the auto-scaler will add a number of replicas, which is a defined percentage of the max replicas.
+This percentage can be set using `com.openfaas.scale.factor`.
+For example setting `com.openfaas.scale.factor=100` will instantly scale to max replicas.
+This label enables to define the overall scaling behavior of the function.

 > Note: Active alerts can be viewed in the "Alerts" tab of Prometheus which is deployed with OpenFaaS.